theadityabasak/Data-Types/README.md

 6. String Types:
 String: Represents a sequence of characters.
 Example: string name = "Alice";

-#Algorithm
+# Algorithm
-Start
+1. Start

-Include Necessary Headers
+2. Include Necessary Headers

-Include the header files and to use string and I/O functionalities.
+3. Include the header files and to use string and I/O functionalities.
 Using Namespace

-Declare variables of different data types: int, float, char, bool, string, and double.
+4. Declare variables of different data types: int, float, char, bool, string, and double.
 Input and Output Operations

-For each variable: Prompt the user to enter a value.
+5. For each variable: Prompt the user to enter a value.
 Read the input value.
 Output the size of the variable using the sizeof operator.

-#End
+6. End

-#conclusion:
+# Conclusion
 we learned the data types in c plus plus